RestroomAvailability/sming-hello/README.md

 6. run `flash.sh` to flash the firmware to the device

-7. Now run `screen /dev/tty.wchusbserial14510 115200` ,you should be able to see the debug message
+7. Now run `screen.sh` ,you should be able to see the debug message

    ​